 To login to your Drupal website, click the button at the bottom of any page; if you are already logged in this button will not be present.
 When a user with adequate permissions logs in, the user interface will change and the following elements will be present:

 - The administrative toolbar: Only shown to users with appropriate permissions when logged in.
-Includes links to administrative tasks that the logged-in user has access to.
+Includes links to administrative tasks to which the logged-in user has access.

 - User count: Shows anonymous and logged-in user count.
 The anonymous count is misleading, as the page caching mechanism can throw this count off.